tinne26/etxt/test/README.md

 ok      github.com/tinne26/etxt/mask    0.546s  coverage: 83.5% of statements
 ```

-Scripts also include generation of static documentation, coverage and some benchmarking of custom rasterizers.

 ## Testing Ebitengine vs gtxt

 As explained in the previous section, Ebitengine's graphical output is hard to test.
 The logic between the default etxt version and the `-tags gtxt` version is almost entirely shared, so testing only with `gtxt` is still a fairly decent guarantee that things will also work on Ebitengine.
 The main difference are blend modes and glyph compositing over a target surface.
-To help out cover this gap, we can use `go generate` from the base `etxt` directory:
+To help cover this gap, we can use `go generate` from the base `etxt` directory:
 ```
 $ go generate
 Generating 'testdata_blend_rand_ebiten_test.go'...
 OK